 There are two varieties of Maayat’aan

 The Jach (pronounced like “hatch”) Maya is the traditional, pure, and “true” variety, spoken by the elderly and the inhabitants of the most remote villages of Yucatán.
-The modern variety is called Xe’ek’ (pronounced similarly to “shay-ache”); this is a word that means “mixture,” and lives up to its name.
-Xe’ek’ Maya includes words and structures loaned from Spanish, and is spoken in the Henequén area and in the surroundings of Mérida.
+The modern variety is called Xe’ek’ (pronounced similarly to “shay-ache”); this is a word that means “mixture,” and lives up to its name, as it includes words and structures loaned from Spanish.
+Xe’ek’ Maya is spoken in the Henequén area and in the surroundings of Mérida, where fluency in both languages was most necessary.

 The Maya alphabet consists of 45 different sounds